kundigo/k-form-rb/README.md

      :branch => 'master'
 ```

-Run `bundle install` on the terminal.
+Run `bundle install` in the terminal.

+And then run `bundle exec rails k_form_rb:install` in the terminal.
+This command will

+* add the glue code between stimulus and vuejs forms
+* add [k-form-js](https://github.com/kundigo/k-form-js) to `package.json`

 # Testing